seanwestfall/scientific_papers/README.md

 * Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism
 * Propositions as Types
 * Theorems for Free!
+* Typability and type checking in System F are equivalent and undecidable’

 ## Monads (general)
 * Computational lambda-calculus and monads